Privacy Policy - Mobile Applications

 At Opensignal, we use mobile network experience measurements to publish independent reports and insights on the real-world mobile network experience of everyday users worldwide.
 We obtain the relevant data by collecting measurements relating to signal reception and quality from mobile devices.
 The Opensignal mobile application and our Partner’s mobile applications (each, a “Mobile Application”) enable us to request your consent to our data collection.
 If you consent to initiate our collection of data, we may collect data from your mobile device when you are using a Mobile Application and/or when it is running in the background pertaining to network and wireless device experience.

-HOW WE COLLECT AND USE PERSONAL DATA
+WHAT DATA WE COLLECT FROM YOU AND HOW WE COLLECT AND USE THAT DATA

 We collect information from environmental sensors on devices (depending on which ones are integrated in the device), which allows us to measure things such as the device acceleration, orientation and the external atmospheric pressure and light intensity.
 We also measure some internal device conditions – such as battery temperature and voltage.
 The goal of collecting this data is to understand how instantaneous device conditions may affect the experience of wireless networks.
 To better understand differences between devices, we collect data on device hardware such as the model, manufacturer, and manufacturers and models of sub-components (such as the cellular radio) and the capabilities of these components (for example the number of cores on the CPU).
 Similarly, to understand differences caused by software, we collect information on the mobile platform version used and whether custom ROMs or Android skins are installed, as well as the operating system.
 The goal of collecting this data is to understand how device properties affect the experience of wireless networks.